OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

 \subsection{Establishing dataset and multimodal models}

-\paragraph{\normalfont\textbf{Street-level building dataset}} Following the previous process, building information is assigned to the detected buildings in the imagery.
-In this study, we focus on the classification of building type, facade material, construction year (age), and number of floors, which have been identified as essential attributes in prior studies and are supported by relatively sufficient data for model training and evaluation.
-Specifically, we utilize labels from building data corresponding to the categories: \texttt{building}, \texttt{building:material}, \texttt{start\_date}, and \texttt{building:levels}, which are primarily sourced from OSM and supplemented by additional building datasets, as mentioned in Section~\ref{method_1}.
+\paragraph{Street-level building dataset.} Following the previous process, building information is assigned to the detected buildings in the imagery.
+In this study, we focus on building type, facade material, construction year (age), and number of floors, which have been identified as essential attributes in prior studies and are supported by relatively sufficient data for model training and evaluation.
+Specifically, we utilize labels from building data corresponding to the categories: \texttt{building}, \texttt{building:material}, \texttt{start\_date}, and \texttt{building:levels} in OSM alongside supplementary datasets, as mentioned in Section~\ref{method_1}.
 Here, building type and facade material are treated as categorical variables, while construction year and number of floors are represented as numerical values.

 From the full set of building data, we sample buildings with available category labels to construct the dataset for subsequent model development.
-The dataset is assembled and divided into training and test sets based on the following three principles: (1) ensuring sufficient labels across all classes to avoid biased predictive accuracy in machine learning tasks, and balanced class distribution in test set; (2) maintaining a balanced geospatial distribution across cities to represent the diversity of architectural designs; and (3) preventing the same building from appearing in both the training and test sets to minimize data leakage.
+The dataset is assembled and divided into training, validation, and test sets based on the following three principles: (1) ensuring sufficient labels across all classes to avoid biased predictive accuracy; (2) maintaining a balanced geospatial distribution across cities to represent the diversity of architectural designs; and (3) preventing the same building from appearing in both different sets to minimize data leakage.